 How can marketers create better customer experiences through preference management?

 As a marketer, the most coveted thing you want to protect is your marketable database.
-It’s no secret today that marketers are data-hungry.
 The more information about your customers you have, the better you can deliver content that will ultimately drive conversions and revenue.
-Enter preference management.